Good Morning Revival

-Good Morning Revival is the fourth studio album by American rock band Good Charlotte, released on March 27, 2007 through Epic and Daylight Records.
+Good Morning Revival is the fourth album by the American rock band Good Charlotte, released on March 27, 2007 through Epic and Daylight Records.
 The band began working on new material in early 2005, however, drummer Chris Wilson soon left the band and was replaced by Dean Butterworth.
 The group took a break to focus on their personal lives before reconvening in early 2006, and eventually reconnecting with producer Don Gilmore.
 He was dismissive of the new material that the band showed him, and on his recommendation Benji and Joel Madden left Los Angeles, California and settled in Vancouver, Canada.
 After writing a number of new songs there, the brothers felt they were heading in the right direction.
 Meeting up every two weeks, the band members showed off the songs they were working on; Gilmore was again dismissive, challenging them to write material that was different.
 Another batch of songs was written before recording began in July 2006 and concluded in September.

 Featuring heavy use of keyboards, played by guitarist Billy Martin, most of the material is credited to the Madden brothers and Gilmore.
 Overall comparisons were made to the Killers and A Flock of Seagulls, with individual aspects of songs resembling works by the Rapture, t.A.T.u. and Underworld, among others.
 Early 2007 saw the debut of music videos, and single releases, for "Keep Your Hands off My Girl" and "The River" in January and February.
 "Dance Floor Anthem" was released as a single in June, and was followed by a tour supporting Justin Timberlake.
 The band then embarked on an Australian tour and released "Misery" as a single in December.
 Another single, "Where Would We Be Now", was released in May 2008 and preceded the band's co-headlining US tour with Boys Like Girls that summer.

 Good Morning Revival received a mixed reception from critics, some of whom praised the band's hooks and choruses.
 It sold 66,000 copies in its first week, debuting at number seven on the Billboard 200 in the process.
 As of July 2010, sales stood at 314,000 copies sold.
 Outside the US, the album reached the top 10 in New Zealand, Australia, Canada, Switzerland, Austria and Germany, as well as the top 30 in the UK, Finland, Sweden, Italy and France.
 Within these territories, the album was certified platinum in Australia, and gold in Canada and New Zealand, and silver in the UK.
 "The River" and "Dance Floor Anthem" were successful on the US radio charts, and both reached the top 40 on the Hot 100.
 "Keep Your Hands off My Girl" charted within the top 10 in Australia and Finland and reached the top 40 across various European countries.
 "Keep Your Hands off My Girl" was certified gold in Australia, while "Dance Floor Anthem" was certified platinum in Australia and the US.